openshift-tigerteam/ocp-agent-install-config-examples/README.md

 * Download Red Hat Enterprise Linux 9.x Binary DVD from https://access.redhat.com/downloads/content/rhel
 * Boot host from ISO and perform install as Server with GUI
 * Make sure to enable SSH for user
+* Reboot and SSH into bastion host as administrative user

+> **Everything from here on out is done on the bastion host.**

 ## Register Bastion RHEL Box
 ```